ContestedWheel/EvalEvalEval-BD/README.md

 If you don't want to touch code or not ready for adding custom stuff yet, I suggest you steer away from the Custom Commands part until you are ready.

-If you have any custom commands you want me to add, ping me in the Ballsdex Developers discord server (ihailthenight1234).
+If you have any custom commands or evals you want me to add, ping me in the Ballsdex Developers discord server (ihailthenight1234).

 ## Discord server